scummvm/scummvm/doc/docportal/help/faq.rst

 And no, "abandonware" is not a proper legal concept in any country.
 Get the legally freewared games from `our Game downloads page <https://www.scummvm.org/games/>`.

-In addition, some versions of games downloaded from random websites may have been modified to include exploits that could compromise your computer.
+In addition, some versions of games downloaded from random websites may have been modified to include malware that could compromise your computer.

 1.2 Using ScummVM
 **********************